kuberty/kuberdon/README.md

 # Kuberdon
 **Stop copying your docker registry secrets to each namespace, use Kuberdon instead.**

 Kuberdon is a dead simple controller.
 It copies your secret to all desired namespaces and automatically binds them to the default serviceaccount.
+Pods will then automatically use them.

 ```yaml
 apiVersion: kuberdon.kuberty.io/v1